OpenChirp/server_docker/README.md

 * Start-up the application by running [Compose](https://docs.docker.com/compose/) inside the `server_docker` repo folder.

   * For a **demonstration configuration**:
+The following command pulls pre-built openchirp images from docker hub.

   > `docker-compose up -d`

   * For a **development configuration**:
+ The following command compiles the code locally.
+Run ./fetch-repos.sh before running this command to clone the openchirp repos from github.

   > `docker-compose -f docker-compose.yml -f docker-compose.devel.yml up -d`

 * List running containers: